 The Hub has a very useful collections tool.
 Hub users who are signed in can access the tool to create their own collections, collaborate on collections, add their own notes (with both a private and public-only view) and share their collections.
 It is intuitive and easy to use.
+See examples of Hub-created collections here.

 It has been developed to support your lesson planning by creating ways you can sort, classify and annotate resources.
 Students can use it for their class tasks such as research or as a study tool.
 PLD providers or school leaders can use it to provide support and ideas for others.
 Annotation on an individual resource can be seen if used on a data show projector, allowing student instructions or prompts to be seen by a class.
 You can set these annotated notes to be visible or hidden.